MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 [!INCLUDE [temp](../../_shared/version-vsts-tfs-all-versions.md)]

-In this topic, find answers to frequently asked questions about billing for your organization.
+In this article, you can find answers to frequently asked questions about billing for your organization.

 Make sure to review [Azure DevOps pricing](https://azure.microsoft.com/pricing/details/devops/azure-devops-services/) and the [billing overview](overview.md).